ecs150p3p4/ecs150p3/REPORT.md

 Our semaphore implementation using waiting queue can provide mutual exclusion and syschronization for threads.
-By maintaining a internal count, the semaphore api can keep thack of the number of available resource so that it controls the access to common resources.
+By maintaining a internal count, the semaphore api can keep track of the number of available resource so that it controls the access to common resources.

 Our TPS(Thread private storage) api can assign threads the ability of creating